- ABOUT US

 Mary response to the news of this first Christmas is joy.
 Her focus was on God and what He was about to do, not upon her own selfish wants and desires, and this is what brings joy.

 What the world is looking for, however, is happiness, not joy.
-They think that if they give enough presents and receive enough in return then they’ll be happy.
+They think that if they give enough presents and receive enough in return, they’ll be happy.
 They attend one party after another in the attempt to find happiness as well.
-They become happy because circumstances are positive, but when their not, their happiness is gone.
+They become happy because circumstances are positive, but when they are not, their happiness is gone.

 But not so with joy.
-People can be filled with joy no matter what the circumstances may be, and that’s because joy is found not in what’s happening around us or to us, rather it’s found in our relationship with God.
+People can be filled with joy no matter what the circumstances may be, and that’s because joy is found not in what’s happening around us; rather it’s found in our relationship with God.

 The second way Mary prepared for Christmas is through humility.